0Jumpero/wallpaper-swapper/README.md

 - Gets database with 1500 wallpapers from Unsplash.
 - Sets a random desktop and lock screen wallpaper.
 - Automatically updates the local wallpapers database when necessary.
-- Compatible with Windows 11.

-## Prerequisites
+## Prerequisites for running script version
 1. Python 3.6 or higher installed on your system.
 2. Install the required Python packages:
     ```bash